MicrosoftDocs/visualstudio-docs/docs/version-control/git-manage-repository.md

 Copy commits from one branch to another by using the cherry-pick option.
 Unlike a merge or rebase, cherry-picking brings only the changes from the commits that you select, instead of all the changes in a branch.
 Cherry-picking is a great way to tackle these common problems:

-- Accidentally committing on the wrong branch.
+- Accidentally committing in the wrong branch.
 Cherry-pick the changes over to the correct branch and then reset the original branch to the previous commit.
 - Pulling out a set of commits made in a feature branch, so you merge them back to your main branch sooner.
 - Porting in specific commits from the main branch without rebasing your branch.